overvis/opcb-release/README.md

 -   Industrial sensors and meters
 -   Any other MODBUS-compatible electronics

-_TODO: graphic diagram._
+_TODO: connection chart diagram._

-OPCB-221 device can be acquired as a product from [www.overvis.com](www.overvis.com) or manufactured by anyone using any single-board computer. **This set of files automatically installs OPCB-221 firmware and works with
+OPCB-221 device can be acquired as a product from [www.overvis.com](www.overvis.com) or manufactured by anyone using any single-board computer. **This set of files automatically installs OPCB-221 runtime and works with
 [Raspberry Pi 3/3B/3B+](https://www.raspberrypi.com/for-industry/) (Raspberry Pi OS).
 If you have another board, please check other branches in this repository.**